 CHIRP fishfinders provide almost photographic sonar images of the environment underneath your boat.
 The bright display of the fish and other objects is miles ahead of the traditional and down scan sonar.

 Both traditional sonar and down scan sonar provide exceptional services to anglers.
 However, the CHIRP sonar is a significant upgrade from traditional sonars.
 They come packed with features like superb target separation, noise reduction, high-resolution display.
-The CHIRP sonar is worth all the hype.
+Also, the CHIRP sonar is worth all the hype.